 Follow a generic guide for Setting up SSH public key authentication in *nix OpenSSH server, with following differences:

 authorized_keys file) in your Windows account profile folder (typically in

 - Do not change permissions for the

 .ssh and the

 Connecting to the server

-Before the first connection, find out fingerprint of the server’s RSA key by running
+Before the first connection, find out fingerprint of the server’s ED25519 key by running

 Start WinSCP.
 Login dialog will appear.
 On the dialog: